Ammar0021/Stream-Scoop/testing.md

 ## Specific Cases

 - **System PATH**: Confirm that FFmpeg is correctly installed and added to the system's PATH.
+Also check if files download to desired path
 - **Restricted/Private Content**: Test the ability to download restricted or private content, if applicable.
 - **Live Streams**: Ensure the application can download live streams that have already ended.
 - **YouTube Shorts**: Verify the application can download YouTube Shorts without any problems.